ericoporto/ags-manual-wiki/Camera.md

 Changes the camera's position in the room and disables automatic tracking of the player character.

-**NOTE:** camera can never cross the room's bounds (and can never be larger than the current room).
+**NOTE:** Camera can never cross the room's bounds (and can never be larger than the current room).
 If you try to move the camera outside of the room, its position will be automatically snapped to the nearest position inside the room.

 Example: